aashish-bidap/aashish-bidap.github.io/_posts/2021-06-15-Cannabis Market Analysis for CO & MA.md

 The global cannabis market size was valued at USD 10.60 billion in 2018 and is projected to reach USD 97.35 billion by the end of 2026.
 Considering this growing industry,the cannatech industry is developing software solutions targeted at improving the day-to-day operations of cannabis brands, manufacturers, distributors, and retailers.
 Data Analytics can help cannabis businesses accurately determine which products to develop and segments of the market in which to position them.<br>

-Our data analysis foccusses towards the emerging cannabis market of Colorado & Massachusetts and delivers an end to end data driven dashboarding solution which can be used by the dispensary executives for market research.
+Our data analysis focusses towards the emerging cannabis market of Colorado & Massachusetts and delivers an end to end data driven dashboarding solution which can be used by the dispensary executives for market research.

 ## Data Insights that were analyzed
 - Identifying majorly sold Product Categories
 - Price variations across the categories
 - Dispensaries characteristics based on Geography
 - Top performing City/County in CO & MA
-- Sales comparison across the States
+- Sales comparison/trends across the States
-- Top strain variants based on Cannabis type
+- Top Strain variants based on Cannabis type

 ## Environment
 - Python, Tableau